// Biotech and Pharma Therapeutics

 Pharmaceutical industry likely to shatter its lobbying record as it works to shape Democrats’ spending bill

-Years-long battle over prescription drug prices reaches apex as industry spends tens of millions to alter plan.
+A years-long battle over prescription drug prices reaches its apex as the industry spends tens of millions to alter the plans.

 Pharmaceutical industry may avoid big losses in drug pricing deal

-Who wins and loses in Democrats’ prescription drug pricing deal - STAT
+Here’s who wins and loses in Democrats’ new prescription drug pricing deal

 Dems’ $100B deal reduced further: Medicare drug price negotiations pushed to 13 years for biologics